runyanjake/olomana/README.md

 **Note that often I had to restart traefik after bringing up other services.**

+**Also note that the network that Traefik is set up to scrape needs to match the actual network that docker has, not necessarily what is in traefik.toml.
+For example traefik-network and traefik_traefik-network have been mixed up for me in the past.**

 ### Docker Admin Console (Portainer)

 1. Start portainer using the docker-compose file: `docker-compose up -d`.